cunnane/xloil/docs/source/xlOil_Cpp/CustomGUI.rst

 xlOil C++ GUI Customisation
 ==============================

 xlOil allows dynamic creation of Excel Ribbon components.
-See :any:`concepts-ribbon:` for background.
+See :any:`concepts-ribbon` for background.
 The code differs slightly depending on whether you are writing a static XLL or an xlOil plugin.